 Oak processionary moth

-Oak processionary moth is native to southern Europe that has become established in parts of London and its surrounds.
-Whilst it can defoliate oak trees the primary concern is the caterpillars hairs, these can cause irritation if in contact with human skin.
+Oak processionary moth is a native to southern Europe, it has become established in parts of London and its surrounds.
+Whilst it can defoliate oak trees the primary concern is the caterpillars hairs, these can cause irritation if in contact with skin.
 The caterpillars should not be handled or approached.

 Scientific name Thaumetopoea processionea